Find Your Perfect School

-Why Not a GED?
+Why Not Get a GED Instead?

 Many students and parents may assume an online high school diploma is comparable to obtaining a GED, but don’t be deceived.
 There are many advantages an online high school diploma provides, which makes it preferable to a GED.
 The main distinction you need to make is a high school diploma–whether obtained online or on a traditional campus–is still more highly regarded by postsecondary institutions and employers.
 With an online high school diploma, you won’t be limited to just technical schools and public colleges, private universities will also be available to you after program completion.

 Those who obtain their GED usually have to attend a public or technical school for their core courses and then have to transfer over to a private university if they wish to attend one.
 Online high school diploma earners don’t have this hurdle to pass.